 Experience has taught me how to build strong relationships with all departments at an organization.
 I have the ability to work within a team as well as cross-team.

 I can work with web engineers to resolve technical issues and implement technical enhancements, work with the development department to implement design and functional enhancements, and monitor site statistics and conduct search engine optimization.

 My salary requirement is in the $70,000 - $80,000 range.
 However, my salary is negotiable based on the overall compensation package.

 I look forward to hearing from you.
 Thank you for your consideration.

 Sending an Email Cover Letter

-Include your contact information in your email signature, and don't list the employer contact information.
+Include your contact information in your email signature, and don't list the employer contact information at the top of the message.
 Start your email message with the salutation.

-Cover letter samples and templates for a variety of career fields and employment levels, including entry-level, targeted and email cover letters for many different jobs.
+Review more cover letter samples and free downloadable templates for a variety of career fields and employment levels, including entry-level, targeted, and email cover letters for many different occupations.